 The National Assembly conducts its legislative sessions in the prestigious Palais Bourbon (7th arrondissement of Paris).
 The lower house tends to specialise in the scrutiny of day-to-day government business: public liberties, crime, taxation, education, law, the budget and national defence.
 As the principal legislative body, the National Assembly can overrule the Senate in the case of a disagreement as it has the final say.

 The members of the National Assembly: the députés

 The lower house of Parliament consists of 577 seats for its members called « députés ».
 A député represents his/her constituency (une circonscription) which totalled approximately 100,000 inhabitants.
-539 députés represent Metropolitan France, 27 the overseas départements and territories, and 11 French residents living outside of France.
+539 députés represent Metropolitan France, 27 overseas départements and territories, and 11 French residents live outside of France.
 The députés are elected by popular vote to five-year terms.
 The president of the National Assembly is elected by secret ballot at the beginning of the legislative session.
 The President of the Republic can dissolve the Assembly by calling for new elections.

 How are députés elected?
 About the legislative elections in France

-Theoretically the French legislative elections (les élections législatives) take place every 5 years (June 2017, June 2022).
+Theoretically, the French legislative elections (les élections législatives) take place every 5 years (June 2017, June 2022).

 There are two rounds of voting in elections for the députés of the National Assembly.